 Claims that are not filed immediately after obtaining an injury or developing an illness that is work-related can potentially allow for an insurance company to deny benefits.
 This denial could result in a legal situation for both the employee and employer if there is no union at the company.
 Union representation results in a different negotiation process which can be settled between the employer and the union.

 Does an Employer Need Both Insurance Policies?

 These two policies are part of each other.
-When purchasing worker’s compensation, a company is also purchasing employer’s liability.
-The first part of worker’s compensation fulfils statutory obligations that are covered under the compensation laws of the state.
-The second part of the policy is employer’s liability.
+When purchasing worker’s compensation, a company is also purchasing the employer’s liability.
+The first part of worker’s compensation fulfills statutory obligations that are covered under the compensation laws of the state.
+The second part of the policy is an employer’s liability.

 In the state of Michigan, if an employer purchased worker’s compensation insurance through the state’s fund, the policy may not include employer’s liability insurance.
 If this is the case, the employer can purchase a Stop-Gap Insurance.
 This insurance can fill the gap in a company’s insurance coverage for work-injury lawsuits.
 These are typically attached to the general liability policy instead of the worker’s compensation policy.

 At Compass Insurance Agency, our agents work with about 20 insurance companies to answer any of your questions regarding your insurance needs for your business, you and your employees.
 Just click the link below or call or more liability insurance and workers comp information.